JonPSmith/NetCore.AutoRegisterDi/READMe.md

 I therefore implemented a similar (but not exactly the same) feature for the Microsoft.Extensions.DependencyInjection library.

-**Thanks to Inventory Innovations, Inc. who sponsored the creation of this library.**

 ### Detailed information

-There are three parts:
+There are four parts:
 1. `RegisterAssemblyPublicNonGenericClasses`, which finds all the classes.
 2. An options `Where` method, which allows you to filter the classes to be considered.
 3. The `AsPublicImplementedInterfaces` method which finds ant interfaces on a class and registers those interfaces as pointing to the class.
+4. Various attributes that you can add to your classes to:
+   i) Set the `ServiceLifetime` of your class, e.g. `[RegisterAsSingleton]` to apply a `Singleton` lifetime to your class. ii) A `[DoNotAutoRegister]` attribute to stop your class from being registered with the DI.

 #### 1. The `RegisterAssemblyPublicNonGenericClasses` method